ynot01/rot-tracker-webhook/README.md

 Operational abnormalities will be reported to STDOUT, but the program will continue running if it can

-Tip: Running `nohup ./rot-tracker-webhook.x86_64 > ./rot.log 2>&1 &` on **Linux** will run the program as a background process and output logs to ./rot.log
+Tip: Running `setsid ./rot-tracker-webhook.x86_64 > ./rot.log 2>&1 < /dev/null &` on **Linux** will run the program as a background process and output logs to ./rot.log

 ## Building